ManuGithubSteam/Surface3ProArch/README.md

 __NOTE:__ Powertop will play with BT LE mode and the Pen will not be discoverable anymore.
 So make sure you exclude BT Stuff from Powertop

+## Palmreject

+MyPaint has an option to turn the touchscreen off or use it just with features you want.

+However if you put your palm onto someting that is not canvas a touch is triggerd.
+So be careful how you daw or use the palmreject script from here.

+This script was modified to work with the pens that come with the SP3.

 ## Backlight and Rotation

 Just install iio-sensor-proxy-git from AUR to get the rotation and the backlight light sensor up and running.

 `yaourt -S iio-sensor-proxy-git`

-To match the screen rotation with the sytlus do:
+To match the screen rotation with the sytlus execute the `rotate_stylus.sh` script from here.
+Put it in Gnome Autosttart if you want.

 ## Optimizations